mandgrapes/GaussianProcessBoosting/README.md

 # GaussianProcessBoosting
-This project provides the Matlab code for Gaussian Process Boosting
+This project provides the MATLAB code for Gaussian Process Boosting